-National Cancer Institute, NIH, DHHS, Bethesda, MD, February 2018, http://progressreport.cancer.gov.
+National Cancer Institute, NIH, DHHS, Bethesda, MD, February 2019, http://progressreport.cancer.gov.

 All material in this report is in the public domain and may be reproduced or copied without permission.
 Citation as to source, however, is appreciated.

-The Cancer Trends Progress Report, continually updated since its first issue in 2001, summarizes our nation's advances against cancer in relation to Healthy People targets set forth by the Department of Health and Human Services.
+The Cancer Trends Progress Report, continually updated since its first issue in 2001, summarizes our nation's advances against cancer in relation to Healthy-People targets set forth by the Department of Health and Human Services.
 The report, intended for policy makers, researchers, and public health professionals, includes key measures of progress along the cancer control continuum and uses national trend data to illustrate where improvements have been made.
+New measures this year include Processed Meat Consumption, Genetic Testing, Long Term Trends in Adult Cigarette Use, Inorganic Arsenic Exposure, UV Exposure and Sun-Protective Behaviors By Sun Sensitivity, and Overweight in Cancer Survivors.